merb92/movie-industry-eda/README.md

 # Usage
 * Download repo
-* Open index.ipynb in Jupyter notebook
+* Open [index.ipynb](index.ipynb) in a Jupyter notebook
 * Run All
 * Please note,the API queries are in the TMDB_Genres.ipynb and Get_Missing_Genres_TMDB.ipynb files.
 Since those API queries have already been run and the results saved in .csv files in the datasets directory, they do not need to be rerun in order to run index.ipynb.
 Get_Missing_Genres_TMDB.ipynb files has some hardcoded data cleaning of strings, if the underlining data changes, this datacleaning may fail and need updated.

+# Further Information

+Read the [summary presentation](movie_analysis_presentation.pdf) or the related [blog article](https://medium.com/analytics-vidhya/adjusting-for-inflation-when-analysing-historical-data-with-python-9d69a8dcbc27).